-If you’re a sole proprietor, you can deduct the health insurance premiums you pay for you, your spouse, and your dependents.
+If you’re a sole proprietor, you can deduct the health and life insurance premiums you pay for you, your spouse, and your dependents.
 However, you cannot include premiums paid if you could have been covered under an employer-subsidized plan.

 Didn’t turn a profit during the first year?
 It’s rough, but you can still get some relief.
 The IRS allows you to carry over capital losses, operating losses, and other deductions into future tax years to reduce your taxable income.